C++ games and interactive media framework that makes creating cross-platform applications easier and faster https://dank.game

 #define CATCH_CONFIG_MAIN

-To use your own main function, which is what the SPACE🪐BOX tests do, use the -DCATCH_AMALGAMATED_CUSTOM_MAIN preprocessor flag when building the tests.
+To use a custom main function, which is what the SPACE🪐BOX tests do, use the -DCATCH_AMALGAMATED_CUSTOM_MAIN preprocessor flag when building the tests.
+Then it becomes possible to add command line configuration directly to the test code.

 Catch::Session sess;